Our Purpose

 Admission Requirements

-The 4th iteration of the Black Arts Development Program will focus on creating spaces for African, Caribbean, and Black community members by supporting 50 emerging artists to learn and grow.
+The 5th iteration of the Black Arts Development Program’s 3 Week Dance Intensive will focus on creating spaces for African, Caribbean, and Black community members by supporting 70 emerging artists to learn and grow.
 No prior dance experience is required; however, we only accept serious participants passionate about learning and growing as a professional artist.

 Program Eligibility